wh-alice/mig_visualstudio/vs/test/use-ui-automation-to-test-your-code.md

      In the application code, the control that you want to verify must have a unique ID, such as an HTML ID attribute, or a WPF UId.
 You might need to update the application code to add these IDs.

  Next, open the shortcut menu on the property for the UI control that you want to verify, and then point to **Add Assertion**.
-In the **Add Assertion** dialog box, select the **Comparator** for your assertion, for example <xref:Microsoft.VisualStudio.TestTools.UnitTesting.Assert.AreEqual*>, and type the value for your assertion in **Comparison Value**.
+In the **Add Assertion** dialog box, select the **Comparator** for your assertion, for example <xref:Microsoft.VisualStudio.TestTools.UnitTesting.Assert.AreEqual%2A>, and type the value for your assertion in **Comparison Value**.

  ![Coded UI test assertions](../test/media/codedui_3.png "CodedUI_3")